-Civil remedies: The owner of a registered or unregistered trademark whose business has suffered (or is likely to suffer) damage from unfair competition may file suit in a district court seeking an injunction against an infringing party (or a party that is highly likely to infringe), regardless of whether that party is acting negligently or wilfully.
-Together with an injunction, the plaintiff may seek an order for the destruction of the infringing goods and removal of the facilities used to commit the infringement, as well as other measures necessary to prevent the infringement.
+Civil remedies: The owner of either a registered or unregistered trademark whose business has suffered (or is likely to suffer) damage from unfair competition may file suit in a district court seeking an injunction against an infringing party (or a party that is highly likely to infringe), regardless of whether that party is acting negligently or wilfully.
+The plaintiff may also seek an order for the destruction of the infringing goods and removal of the facilities used to commit the infringement, as well as other measures necessary to prevent the infringement.

-In the case of negligent or intentional infringement, the owner may claim compensatory damages.
-As with the Trademark Law, the Unfair Competition Prevention Law also provides optional measures for calculating the owner's damages.
+In case of negligent or intentional infringement, the rights holder may claim compensatory damages.
+As with the Trademark Law, the Unfair Competition Prevention Law also provides optional measures for calculating the rights holder's damages.
 However, unlike under the Trademark Law, negligence is not presumed.

-Apart from these compensatory damages, pursuant to the Civil Code the plaintiff may also seek:
+Pursuant to the Civil Code, the plaintiff may also seek:

-- restitution for unjust enrichment for infringement, with or without negligence, or wilfulness; and - an order for rehabilitation of brand reputation, including corrective advertising in the case of negligent or intentional infringement.
+- restitution for unjust enrichment for infringement, with or without negligence or wilfulness; and - an order for rehabilitation of brand reputation, including corrective advertising in the case of negligent or intentional infringement.